bracke/AdaReferenceCard/README.md

 ## Building a PDF

-The following will build use pdflatex to build a PDF with papersize A4 landscape.
+The following will use pdflatex to build a PDF with papersize A4 landscape.
 It will use the Tex file ada_reference_card_2022_en.tex as a source.

 ```sh